Identity crisis in marriage is like slow poison. It kills your relationship gradually.

 ‘You look very tired and haggard’ I told her.

-‘I am bored with my marriage aunty’ she was in tears.
+‘I am bored with my marriage aunty’ Savithri was in tears.

-‘I have to do everything my husband asks me do’ now I could understand what she was coming up to.
+‘I have to do everything the way my husband asks me do.
+And I hate it’she fumed.

 ‘My husband insists I dress traditionally as his parents are very conservative.
 I have to talk to them with artificial respect.
 He orders me to do this and that.
 He does not care whether I like doing what he asks me to do’ she choked.